uselagoon/lagoon/docs/administering-lagoon/rbac.md

 The organization owner role allows for the creation and deletion of projects, groups, and notifications within their organization.

-They can add users to groups, change the roles of users within those groups, and associate projects to groups easily.
-This gives them the ability to see who has access very easily, and also be able to remove users access just as quickly.
+They can add users to groups, change the roles of users within those groups, and associate projects with groups.
+This gives the organization owner the ability to clearly see who has access, and quickly add and remove users.

-Having the ability to now also create notifications means that owners can create slack or other notifications directly, and also associated these notifications to projects themselves.
+Organization owners now also have the ability to create Slack or other notifications directly, and associate those notifications with a project without requiring help from a Lagoon administrator.

 !!!
 Warning "NOTE"
     By default this role does not allow organization owners to create environments or trigger deployments within a project.
-They can add themselves to a group with a role that does grant them this permission though.
-When creating a project, an organization owner can opt to be added as an owner of the project default group though.
+They can add themselves to a group with a role that does grant them this permission.
+When creating a project, an organization owner can opt to be added as an owner of the project default group.

 #### Organization Viewer